Player52/PasswordsToGo/README.md

 4. **Open a Pull Request** describing your changes.

 Please make sure your code is clear and well-documented.
 For major changes, open an Issue first to discuss your ideas.
+**We also have a full page on contributing.
+This can be found on our GitHub.**

 ---